caperaven/crs-process-api/readme.md

 A process's "result" must be set on the "result" property of the process object as can be seen above.

-An important part of running sub processes is the `process domExample registry`.
+An important part of running sub processes is the `process schema registry`.

 ```js
 crs.processSchemaRegistry
 ```

 This object acts as a registry and aggregator of processes.
-A domExample is a JSON object that contains one or more processes.
+A schema is a JSON object that contains one or more processes.

 ```js
 export const processes = {